 Tom is a software expert at the cutting-edge of technical innovation and HMRC policy.
 One of our sector specialists at ForrestBrown, his knowledge and experience is invaluable in optimising software claims.

-He sits on the HMRC subcommittee that issues software guidance for R&D tax relief.
+He sat on the HMRC subcommittee that issues software guidance for R&D tax relief.
 As such, the team utilises his extensive expertise to ensure we deliver robust and accurate advice to our clients.

 With a master’s degree in Medical Image Computing from University College London, Tom has a deep understanding of image processing techniques.
 He can apply mathematical and statistical formulae to large datasets and machine learning.